TinKurbatoff/tornado-tryton/README.md

 ## Room for Improvement
-It is tested with the only one server configuration and may have some issues in production.
+It is tested with only one server configuration and may have some issues in production.

 Room for improvement:
 - Test with more than 10 concurrent connections